Trading Financials

 Exploring Fundamentals and the Advice of Guru Equity Investors

-Fundamental analysis is the process of analyzing actual and anticipated demand and supply data to forecast the direction and magnitude of a future price movement in the market.
-The following article is mainly based on Van Tharp's book "Trade Your Way to Financial Freedom".
+Fundamental analysis involves examining actual and anticipated demand and supply data to forecast the direction and magnitude of future price movements in the market.
+This article draws primarily on Van Tharp’s book Trade Your Way to Financial Freedom.

-An Introduction to the Use of Fundamental Analysis
+Introduction to Fundamental Analysis

-- Fundamental analysis is the key tool for determining ‘fair value’
+Fundamental analysis is the key tool for determining ‘fair value.’

 22 Top Volume-Based indicators